kotoMJ/kotox-android/build-logic/README-POEDITOR.md

 With above mentioned two steps fulfilled there will be proper `strings_*_shared.xml` generated in the module resources with `./gradlew importPoEditorStrings`

+## How to Import string resources to connected modules

+Import of string resrouces is implemented via custom gradle plugin.

+Import is exectuted via gradle command: `./gradlew importPoEditorStrings`

 ## AndroidPoEditorPlugin implementation